Amphitheater & Old Marble Crafts • Folklife Area • Seminole Camp

 Edible Plant Project is a volunteer nonprofit organization dedicated to the propagation and distribution of plants with edible properties that are native to north and central Florida.
 Sales of fruit trees, seeds and other food-producing plants that are appropriate for North-Central Florida.

 Florida Banjo Society is dedicated to the preservation and teaching of the Old Time Banjo styles that were popular prior to the early part of the 20th Century.
 The Banjo Society annual hosts the Old-Time Banjo Contest and seeks contestants that honor and preserve this part of our culture and perform it publicly.
-They will be located near the Under the Oaks Stage Sunday afternoon during the Banjo Contest.
+Located near the Under the Oaks Stage Sunday afternoon during the Banjo Contest.

 Florida State Fiddle Association works to increase communication among fiddlers and other oldtime musicians in the State of Florida.
 They hold an annual convention and conduct the Florida State Fiddle Contest.
 The fiddle contest is held Saturday of the Florida Folk Festival at the Heritage and Dance Stage.
-The Florida State Fiddle Association booth is located near the Heritage and Dance Stage.
+Members of the Fiddle Association are happy to provide information at the Heritage & Dance Stage during the fiddle contest.

 Four Rivers Audubon Society is an environmental education group dedicated to environmental education, volunteer clean-ups and other projects, and management counseling.

-Healthy Gulf, Healthy Communities Project, sponsored by University of Florida, focuses on Florida seafood, its heritage, diversity, and plight after the Gulf of Mexico oil spill.
-Information about the various seafood industries along the Florida Gulf coastline and outcomes associated with the oil spill.
+University of Florida Aquatic Pathology Lab, Healthy Gulf, Healthy Communities Project is focused on Florida seafood, its heritage, diversity, and plight after the Gulf of Mexico oil spill - information about the various seafood industries along the Florida Gulf coastline, and outcomes from seafood testing to demonstrate the current understanding of "lack of direct impact" from the oil spill.
 Regional watermen will share stories of their fisheries in their generation, and generations gone by.
-Daily seafood cooking lessons, taste tests, oyster tonging and cast net throwing.
+Daily seafood cooking lessons, taste tests, and cast net throwing

-Seminole Tribe of Florida Ah-Tah-Thi-Ki Museum (Located at the Seminole Family Camp) Seminole and Ah-Tah-Thi-Ki Museum inspired merchandise and books.
+Seminole Tribe of Florida Ah-Tah-Thi-Ki Museum (Located at the Seminole Family Camp) Seminole and Ah-Tah-Thi-Ki Museum inspired merchandise and books and exhbits.

 Will McLean Foundation for Florida Heritage in Music presents material designed to educate about environmental protection and cultural preservation through the works of Will McLean and other Florida artists influenced by him.
 Located at Marketplace.